GDQuest/website/content/docs/guidelines/best-practices/taking-pictures/index.md

 We have some guidelines for those:

-- Use the video clips sparingly.
+- Use video clips sparingly.
 This is mostly because our online platform does not support inline videos, so we need a fallback for the online version of the course.
 - Shorter is better.
 Keep video clips under 10 seconds.
 Even under 5 seconds if you can.
 - Isolate exactly what you're trying to illustrate.
 - Only capture the portion of the screen you need to capture.